 A flat-nose (transit) school bus could have the engine in the front or the rear (pusher).

-In addition to the great visibility, they can be found with the larger 8.3L Cummins engine, they’re quieter, and many of them have huge underbelly storage compartments.
-Not only are these great for storing lots of stuff, but when building the rig you can run heating ducts, plumbing, and even electrical systems in these areas.
+Diesel pusher school buses (flat-nose transit buses with the engine in the rear) are a relatively popular option for a bus RV conversion.
+In addition to the excellent visibility, they can be found with the larger 8.3L Cummins engine, they’re quieter, and many of them have huge underbelly storage compartments.
+Not only are these great for storing lots of stuff, but when building the rig, you can run heating ducts, plumbing, and even electrical systems in these areas.

-Some of these transit buses have larger windows and a longer wheelbase which can offer a smoother ride.
+Some of these transit buses have larger windows and a longer wheelbase, which can offer a smoother ride.
+And finally, they tend to have more interior space than conventional skoolies of equal length.

 Still, the transit buses seem to be a favorite among many bus-to-RV converters.